Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Introduction and Motivations

 \subsection{Organization of this paper}

-In \cref{sec:prelim}, we revisit some basic concepts and definitions of wavelets.
-In \cref{subsec:wavelet}, we present the biorthogonal wavelet basis derived from the bilinear function, which we shall use throughout the paper.
-In \cref{sec:method}, we formally present our wavelet Galerkin method for the model problem \eqref{model} and state our main result in \cref{thm:converg} on convergence rates and uniform boundedness of condition numbers.
-In \cref{sec:exp}, we discuss how we handle nonhomogeneous first jump conditions and/or Dirichlet boundary conditions, and present some numerical experiments to demonstrate the performance of our proposed method.
-Finally, we present the proofs of our theoretical findings in \cref{thm:converg} on convergence rates in \cref{sec:proof}.
+In \cref{sec:method}, we revisit some basic concepts and definitions of wavelets, present our method for solving \eqref{model}, and state our main result, \cref{thm:converg}, on convergence rates and uniform boundedness of condition numbers.
+We also discuss how the analysis extends to higher dimensions.
+In \cref{sec:exp}, we discuss the setup of the numerical experiments, describe how we handle nonhomogeneous first jump conditions and/or Dirichlet boundary conditions, and present the numerical results of our method applied to \eqref{model0}-\eqref{model}.
+Finally, we provide the proofs in \cref{sec:proof}.